-- (1) Content (15%): Can the students demonstrate that they have provided an in-depth understanding of the topics they have chosen?
-(5%) Have they presented original research findings with relevant citations?
-(5%) Have they demonstrated that they understand the methodology of how these research findings are obtained?
-(5%) - (2) Critical Thinking (10%): Do the students understand the limitation of the research methodology they presented?
-(4%) Can the students formulate alternative interpretation of the experimental data?
-(3%) Can the students provide insights into future direction of research?
-(3%) - (3) Presentation Skill (10 %) Is the report clear and nicely written?
+Items Descriptions Marks Content (15%) Can the student demonstrate that s/he has provided an in-depth review on the topics s/he chosen?
+(5%) Has s/he presented original research findings?
+(5%) Has s/he demonstrated that they understand the methodology of how these research findings are obtained?
+(5%) Critical Thinking (10%) Does the student understand the limitation of the research methodology they presented?
+(4%) Can the student formulate alternative interpretation of the experimental data?
+(3%) Can the student provide insights into future direction of research?
+(3%) Presentation Skill (10%) Is the report clear and nicely written?
 (5%) Is the presentation in logical flow and well organized?
 (5%)

-Late submission of the written repor
+Late submission of the written report